Simple Arduino Audio Player and Amplifier with LM386

 Step 1: Click on “Online Wav Converter” to enter into the website.

-Step 2: Arduino can play a wav file in the following format.
-You can toy around with the settings later, but these settings were experiment to be the best in quality.
+Step 2: Arduino is capable of playing a wav file in the specified format.
+You have the option to adjust the settings afterwards, however, these settings were specifically designed for optimal quality.

 Bit Resolution